stalj/prg-basics/07-Arrays/06-Arrays.md

    ]
    ```

    Create a program that replaces the values of the main diagonal with 1.
 Use a loop statement.
-Display the modified array.
+Print the modified array.
 Sample result:

    ```
    1 0 0